 Yoga is one of the world’s longest-living practices.
 Though you might associate yoga with the affluent, its history is so much richer.
 Experts suggest that yoga dates back to at least 5,000 years ago, and maybe even 10,000!

 The earliest discovered mention of yoga is in one of the most ancient texts in the world, the Rig Veda.
 It also appears in the Bhagavad-Gita, which was composed in 500 B.C.E.
 Yoga has been practised around the world ever since.

 Have you “downward dog-ed” today?
 It’s about time you do!
 Yoga isn’t just a long-standing practice; it’s an extremely beneficial one, too!
 Yoga isn’t just an impressive practice; it can improve so many parts of your life!
-Read on to learn our 5 favourite health benefits of yoga and check out my list of great books about yoga!
+Read on to learn my five favourite health benefits of yoga and check out my list of great books about yoga!

 As kids, we’re as flexible as rubber.
 But as we age, our collagen weakens, our lives become more sedentary, and our flexibility diminishes.
 While you may have once been able to do backbends and somersaults, you may now barely be able to touch your toes.